 Designing and developing new products for eCommerce can be a lot of fun.
 But you know what isn’t so much fun?
 Shipping.

 Yup, if you’re relying on Chinese manufacturers to prepare your products for sale, the next step is to transport them in their thousands to the U.S. (or wherever you’re based).
 And if you’re smart, you’ll want to do this as cheaply as you can.

 I personally suggest that you get the word out there so that you attract as many bids as possible.
 It’s never a good idea to just run with the first quote you get.
-You should also be specific with the way you load your containers, as this can be a great way of minimising costs.
+You should also be specific about how you load your containers to save money.
 For instance, if your factories are close together, you can put separate client shipments into the same container.

 When it comes to developing new products, it’s always a smart idea to collaborate by getting some specialists involved.
-An experienced, pro designer will be able to help you navigate your way through the whole process and this will definitely help smooth over the whole process.
+An expert designer can guide you through the entire process, which will help make it go more smoothly.

 Ready to sell your business for the best possible price?
 Click below to get started.
 No obligation, no hard sell.
 Just solid, professional advice.